 Kelvin also pursues a parallel career as a conductor.
 In Europe and the UK, he has worked with North Czech Philharmonic (Czech Republic), Argovia Philharmonic (Switzerland), St Petersburg State Symphony Orchestra (Russia), Dohnányi Orchestra Budafok (Hungary), Savaria Symphony Orchestra (Hungary), Orchestra Magna Grecia (Italy), Bucharest Symphony Orchestra (Romania), Pazardzhik Symphony Orchestra (Bulgaria), Glasperlenspiel Sinfonietta (Estonia), Lemberg Sinfonietta (Ukraine), Chamber Ensemble of Cadaqués Orchestra (Spain) and Chimera Ensemble (UK), among others, and has performed in venues such as Musikverein Vienna, Municipal House Prague, Pesti Vigadó Budapest and Lviv Philharmonie.
 From 2013 to 2015 Kelvin was the first Music Director of Shun Hing College Schola Cantorum (Hong Kong).
 Under his leadership, the Schola Cantorum won the Third Prize in the fifth International World Peace Choral Festival (Austria), during which they also performed at the United Nations Office in support of the first World Day Against Trafficking in Persons.
 In 2017 Kelvin was invited to the prestigious Cadaqués Orchestra International Conducting Competition (Spain), for which he was selected out of over 300 applicants from more than 50 countries.
 In 2018 he was appointed as a visiting conductor at the Northwest School of Music (China), where he holds workshops for its symphony and wind orchestras.

-Born in Hong Kong, Kelvin received his BA (Hons) in music and MPhil in musicology from the University of Hong Kong, and an MA in conducting with distinction from the University of York.
-He studied conducting in York with Dr John Stringer, then subsequently in London with Denise Ham, Mark Wigglesworth, Colin Metters and Toby Purser.
-His other mentors include Kristjan Järvi, Gábor Hollerung, Douglas Bostock and Norbert Baxa.
-He is also an Associate Fellow of the Higher Education Academy.
+Kelvin received his BA (Hons) in music and MPhil in musicology from the University of Hong Kong, and an MA in conducting with distinction from the University of York.
+He studied conducting in York with Dr John Stringer and subsequently in London with Denise Ham.
+He has also received guidance from Kristjan Järvi, Mark Wigglesworth, Richard Farnes and Christopher Seaman.
+He is an Associate Fellow of the Higher Education Academy.

-Kelvin is the recipient of Music Analysis Development Fund, Thurston Dart Research Grant, Van Mildert College Postgraduate Award, Van Mildert College Music Scholarship, Rayson Huang Scholarship in Music, The University of Hong Kong Postgraduate Scholarship, Dr Lo Kwee Seong Education Foundation Travel and Conference Grant, Reaching Out Award (under the Hong Kong Government Scholarship Fund), Jao Yu Tsong Memorial Prize in Music and Helen Moore-Williams Music Prize.
+Kelvin is the recipient of Music Analysis Development Fund, Society for Music Theory International Travel Grant, Oldman Award, Thurston Dart Research Grant, Van Mildert College Postgraduate Award, Van Mildert College Music Scholarship, Rayson Huang Scholarship in Music, The University of Hong Kong Postgraduate Scholarship, Dr Lo Kwee Seong Education Foundation Travel and Conference Grant, Reaching Out Award (under the Hong Kong Government Scholarship Fund), Jao Yu Tsong Memorial Prize in Music and Helen Moore-Williams Music Prize.

 - Analysis and performance